Please wait for download

 Domestic violence is more likely in settings which featured :- casual

-expertise in patterns and motivations of the sometimes false or exaggerated
+up a considerable expertise in patterns and motivations of the sometimes false

 instance of 'false or exaggerated allegations'.
 We would be only too delighted to share